Texas 4-H Congress:

 - May – Regular registration opens in 4-H CONNECT & Bill submissions close

 - July – Bill Book is posted online and the event takes place and memories are made!

 If selected, more specific expectations and instructions will be communicated around the end of March/early April regarding the following:

 - Youth Roles

 - Confirmation of Bill Submission

 The estimated cost for this event is approximately $350 per individual.
 The Bastrop County 4-H Council will reimburse 75% of the cost of Texas 4-H Congress.
 To be eligible to be reimbursed, youth must have attended the event and must complete the Sponsorship Application Form for the event.

-For youth to be considered from Bastrop County 4-H, they must complete and submit the online application located at the bottom of this web page by 12 Noon on Wednesday, February 26, 2020.
+For youth to be considered from Bastrop County 4-H, they must complete and submit the online application located at the bottom of this web page or turn in a paper/email copy of the application to Mellanie by 12 Noon on Sunday, March 22, 2020.
 If you have any questions at any time, please contact Mellanie Mickelson at the CEO at 512-581-7186 or MLMickelson@ag.tamu.edu.

 - 2020 Texas 4-H Congress Application for Bastrop County (PDF)

 - 2020 Texas 4-H Congress Application for Bastrop County (Fillable PDF)